Flight to LA diverted to Oklahoma after unruly passenger hits flight attendant, police say

-OKLAHOMA CITY (KFOR) – A flight from Washington, D.C., to Los Angeles was diverted to Oklahoma City after a passenger assaulted a flight attendant, authorities said.
+OKLAHOMA CITY, Okla.
+(KFOR) – A flight from Washington, D.C., to Los Angeles was diverted to Oklahoma City after a passenger assaulted a flight attendant, authorities said.

 Capt.
 Arthur Gregory, of the Oklahoma City Police Department, confirmed that the passenger hit a flight attendant Thursday night and that the plane had to reroute from its original destination and land at Will Rogers World Airport.